 Educating Mothers on TB Prevention in Ethiopia

-- Develop innovative strategies using data and a people-centered approach
+- Developing innovative strategies using data and a people-centered approach

-- Bring diagnostic, preventive, and treatment services to high-risk populations and those affected by drug-resistant TB
+- Bringing diagnostic, preventive, and treatment services to high-risk populations and those affected by drug-resistant TB

-- Integrate TB care into HIV and COVID-19 care
+- Integrating TB care into HIV and COVID-19 care

-- Create resilient health systems and ensure continuous availability of medicines and supplies
+- Creating resilient health systems that ensure the continuous availability of medicines and supplies